Git Quick Start Guide

 lipengzha@192.168.31.55: Permission denied (publickey,password,keyboard-interactive).

-You can modify the server-side SSH configuration (/etc/ssh/sshd_config):
+You can modify the SSH configuration on the server (/etc/ssh/sshd_config):

 1